diesel-rs/diesel/diesel_codegen/README.md

 Adds an implementation of the [`AsChangeset`][as_changeset] trait to the annotated item, targeting the given table.
 At this time, it only supports structs with named fields.
 Tuple structs and enums are not supported.
 See [field annotations][#field-annotations] for additional configurations.

+Any fields which are of the type `Option` will be skipped when their value is `None`.
+This makes it easy to support APIs where you may not want to update all of the fields of a record on every request.

 If the struct has a field for the primary key, an additional function, `save_changes(&mut self, connection: &Connection) -> QueryResult<()>`, will be added to the model.
 This will persist the model to the database and update it with any fields the database returns.

 [queriable]: http://sgrif.github.io/diesel/diesel/query_source/trait.Queriable.html
 [insertable]: http://sgrif.github.io/diesel/diesel/trait.Insertable.html